juergenarne/pixelfed-docker-blueprint/README.md

 php artisan view:cache
 ````

-Every time you edit your .env file, you must run this command to have the changes take effect:
+Every time you edit your .env file, you must run this command in the *-apache docker container to have the changes take effect:

 ```bash
 php artisan config:cache